 “Three hundred and fifty years in Africa?
 It was true and yet it sounded absurd.
 His ancestors – my ancestors – had arrived here in the time of Cromwell and William of Orange.
 They were here a century before America’s War of Independence.”

-A 2010 postscript ends the book but it does not try to predict the future.
-All it can tell us is that the regime’s fist is now studded with diamonds and that Lyn and Ros are still standing.
-It urges us to visit.
+A 2010 postscript ends the book, but it does not try to predict the future.
+All it can tell us is that the regime is now bolstered by diamond wealth, and that Lyn and Ros are still standing.

 Copyright Georgie Knaggs & The Phraser 2019